materialsvirtuallab/matpes/README.md

 pip install matpes
 ```

-The `matpes` tool comes with a command-line interface for working with the matpes dataset.
+The `matpes` library comes with a command-line interface for working with the matpes dataset.

 ```shell
 # Download the PBE dataset to the current directory